 “Still, Strauss is happy with you.
 When are you going to tell the team?”

 “Risks look good on you, Aaron,” Dave said with a smirk before he turned out of the office.
 Aaron smiled.
 He reached out in the bond and called for Reed.
-The dragon was hiding out in the library at the academy.
+The dragon was hiding out in the library at the Academy.
 He’d been holed up in there for two full days.
-At home he was fine but there was something else going on.
+At home, he was all right, but there was something else going on.
 Something was stressing him.
 Aaron was giving him the time to process it before he demanded to know what was going on.
 He hadn’t had a shift in weeks that wasn’t under his control.
 They had celebrated last night with a big dinner out.